-ESTE 1012 Body Treatments I (Microdermabrasion and Cellulite Treatments) 2 Credits advanced esthetics.
+In this course, the student will use microdermabrasion and microelectricity as part of advanced esthetics.
 Students apply the necessary techniques to promote toning, stimulation and relaxation of facial and body muscles.
 Students will use different body treatments emphasizing cellulite, adiposity, stretch marks and fluid retention in the body.
 Finally, the student will select the instruments and electro-aesthetic equipment necessary for the treatment, according to the client's needs and safety.
 This course is part of the integration model between the Beauty Clinic and the academic program.
 The student will perform direct tasks and services in the Beauty Clinic.